Secret Cleaning Tips From the Pros

 Clean Your Bagless Vacuum Filter

-Unless you play in the NBA, dusting ceiling fans and other high, out-of-reach objects is a real chore.
 Wrap a dryer sheet around a clean painting roller and secure the ends with rubber bands.
 Attach an extension handle to the roller and roll it along each blade to remove the dust.
 No ladder needed.

 Shop Vacuum Mop Bucket